Cleaning Your Coffee Maker with Vinegar Is a Bad Idea

 Vinegar has a strong, pungent smell that can be difficult to fully rinse out of your coffee maker.
 Even after multiple rinses, the acidic smell can cling to the internal components, especially in plastic parts, and may seep into your next brew.
 This can lead to a sour, off-putting taste in your coffee, which can ruin the experience for even the most dedicated coffee lovers.

 Vinegar is acidic, and while this acidity helps to break down mineral deposits like limescale, it can also be corrosive over time.
-Repeated use of vinegar for cleaning can potentially damage the metal components of your coffee maker, such as the heating element or the internal tubing.
-This corrosion can shorten the lifespan of your machine and lead to costly repairs or replacements.
+Repeated use of vinegar for cleaning will potentially damage the rubber seals and metal components of your coffee maker, such as the heating element or the internal tubing.
+This corrosion can and will shorten the lifespan of your machine and lead to costly repairs or replacements.

 3. Ineffectiveness Against Mold and Bacteria